imrisaac/CSTS/README.md

-# Video Capture Stabilization Tracking and Streaming
+# Video Capture Stabilization Tracking and Streaming (CSTS)

 Main camera processing application fot the Jetson TX2

-Based on the 5th major rewrite of what has originally called vision_core4
+Based on the 5th major rewrite of what was originally called vision_core4

-incorperates new threading model from VC4 and stabilization method from nano stab
+incorperates new threading model from VC4, stabilization method from nano stab, and serial port handeling from nix_mvlink_parser

 Currently operates using three thread: